Galilee-Style Grilled Fish Kebabs

 - 40 red or yellow cherry tomatoes

-- In a large bowl, combine the cilantro, garlic, coriander, cumin, salt, pepper, and fennel seed, if using.
+In a large bowl, combine the cilantro, garlic, salt, black pepper, coriander, cumin, and fennel seed, if using.
 Add the fish and toss to coat.
 Let rest for 10 minutes.

-- In a separate medium bowl, whisk the olive oil, lemon juice, and dill.
-Pour the mixture over the fish, turning to coat.
+In a medium bowl, whisk the olive oil, lemon juice, and dill together.
+Pour the mixture over the spiced fish, turning to coat.
 Cover and refrigerate for 1 hour.

-- Heat a grill or grill pan to medium heat, and brush lightly with vegetable oil.
-Or, preheat the broiler and brush a baking sheet with vegetable oil.
-Thread about 5 pieces of fish onto each skewer, adding a cherry tomato lengthwise between each piece.
+Heat a grill or grill pan to medium heat, and brush lightly with vegetable oil.
+Thread about 5 pieces of fish onto each skewer, adding a cherry tomato between each piece.

-- Transfer the kebabs to the grill or under the broiler, spacing them at least 2 inches apart; cook until the fish is just cooked through, 6–8 minutes.
+Transfer the kebabs to the grill, spacing them at least 2 inches apart; cook, turning once, until the fish is just cooked through, 6–8 minutes.
 Remove and transfer to the prepared platter.
-Serve immediately with the lemon slices, if using.
+Serve hot with lemon slices, if using.